-That’s why the best shampoos and conditioners contain ingredients such as tocopherols (vitamin E), potassium sorbate and grapefruit seed extract.
+That’s why the purest hair cleansers contain ingredients such as tocopherols (vitamin E), potassium sorbate and grapefruit seed extract.
 These ingredients act as antibacterial agents and help preserve the shelf life of the shampoo and conditioner.

 Best natural shampoo for fine hair

-If you’re looking for the best natural shampoo for your fine hair, consider some natural shampoo alternatives.
-Rather than using using shampoo, even if it’s organic, try natural, food-grade ingredients such as coconut oil, blackstrap molasses, babassu oil, and vitamin E.
+Fine hair has a tendency to become oily and limp.
+Therefore, not all hair care products may benefit your hair type.
+Instead, consider some natural shampoo alternatives.
+Also, try natural, food-grade ingredients such as coconut oil, blackstrap molasses, babassu oil, and vitamin E.